openlawteam/whitney-mccoy-openlaw/README.md

 # whitney-mccoy-openlaw

 To start from the terminal and run on http://localhost:3000:
-1.  start from the root directoy 'whitney-mccoy-openlaw'
+1.  start from the root directoy 'whitney-mccoy-openlaw' in the 'master' branch
 2. "cd client" (client folder in the root directory).
 3. "npm run start"

 # Todo:

-- on LandingPage - paginate so 50 tokens can be viewed easily.

-- Header on LandingPage can be occasionally be slow to load.

 - on TransferToken component - 'success message' takes too long to load ( > 2min after the transaction has cleared on MetaMask).
 Same issue for "MintToken" and "AllowSpender" components on the Artist-Dashboard.